Telegrams in Australia - 1854-1988.

 All of these stories - and a host more - can be found among the 1,500+ pages on this site.
 To access any information:

 The computer problems are in the process of being fixed.
-A lot of the site may be operational by 21 May!!!
+Progress being made every day but by Xmas all 1500+ pages may be finished.
+Lots of the site is actually very accessible now but messy.
+The great Darmin TO page is finished.
 Please let me know if you want to access a specific part of the site and I will see what I can do.

 So much information has been uploaded in the last revision that it is impossible to list it all.
 Notably, check out (when possible):